-Case studies provide real-life examples of the ways in which compliance with the Water Supply (Water Fittings) Regulations and Scottish Water Byelaws protect public health and safeguard public water supplies.
+Case studies provide real-life examples of the ways in which compliance with the Water Supply (Water Fittings) Regulations and Byelaws in Scotland, protect public health and safeguard public water supplies.
 They also illustrate what can happen when these Regulations are not complied with.

 - How the Olympics and other temporary events fit into the enforcement of the Regulations and Bylaws and the affect the Olympics had on WRAS Approvals.